- +34 900 670 112

 Regulations on external defibrillators in the Canary Islands

-Regulation / obligation to install and use external defibrillators in the Canary Islands, legislation on training in external defibrillators, facilities for cardioprotected spaces and their maintenance in the community of the Canary Islands.
+Regulation / obligation of installation and use of external defibrillators in the Canary Islands, legislation on training in external defibrillators, facilities for cardioprotected spaces and their maintenance in the community of the Canary Islands.

 Legislation that regulates external defibrillators in the Canary Islands

-Today we know that for many decades we have directed all efforts toward the hospital and extra-hospital treatment (ambulances) of cardiorespiratory arrest (CRP), with prevention being the most powerful weapon.
-By installing external defibrillators in public and private transited spaces, and basic training for people in their management, we are getting the general population to be able to perform a PCR or cardiorespiratory, increasing the victim's probability of survival and decreasing the possible cerebral sequelae.
+Today we know that for many decades we have directed all efforts towards the inpatient and out-of-hospital treatment (ambulances) of cardiorespiratory arrests (CRP), prevention being really the most powerful weapon.
+Through the installation of external defibrillators in public and private spaces, and basic training for people in their management, we are ensuring that the general population is able to act before a CPA or for cardiorespiratory, increasing the probability of survival of the victim and decreasing the possible brain sequelae.

 The Canarian legislation indicates that the spaces required to have an external defibrillator DEA / DESA are: